Efcegames/Tf2-efcegames-hud/README.md

 this hud is still in devolepment

-# CHANGES FROM 0.5.1 BETA
+# CHANGES FROM 0.5.3 BETA
-centrilizing almost ever metter

-almost all backgrounds removed
+new tab menu
+new medic charge
+fixed some bugs
 # how download the hud?
 its simple click on code